iantheconway/MusicReader/README.md

 Credits
 ===========

-Siraj Rival wrote the package that I use for neural network based music composition, and the rendering of the sheet music is done in Lilypond.
+Rendering of the sheet music is done in GNU Lilypond.
+One of the modes of music generation uses Google Magenta: https://magenta.tensorflow.org/